jawahar-shazab/docs/docs/api.md

 POST /v1/auth/login
 ```

-Authenticates a user and generates an access token.
+This API authenticates a user by verifying their credentials (email and password).
+Upon successful login, the system generates and returns an access token, and optionally a refresh token, for ongoing access.

 #### 3. Logout